Skip to main content

 Growth Hormone Secretion and the Dark Cycle

-The release of is tightly coupled to the sleep-wake cycle, with the largest and most significant pulse occurring during the first few hours of slow-wave sleep (SWS).
+The release of growth hormone is tightly coupled to the sleep-wake cycle, with the largest and most significant pulse occurring during the first few hours of slow-wave sleep (SWS).
 This nighttime GH release is critical for tissue repair, muscle protein synthesis, lipolysis, and maintaining bone density.

 The SCN influences this process by signaling to the hypothalamus to release growth hormone-releasing hormone (GHRH).
 Light exposure at night that delays sleep onset or fragments sleep architecture directly impairs this critical GH pulse.
 A single night of poor sleep can significantly reduce the amount of GH secreted.